netcoin-ntc/netcoin-docs/docs/OVERVIEW.md

-# NetCoin: Decentralized Network with Energy-Verified Routing
+# Netcoin: Decentralized Network with Energy-Verified Routing

 ## Executive Summary

-NetCoin is a blockchain that integrates Mycelium's decentralized IPv6 overlay network with a novel Proof of Network (PoN) consensus mechanism.
-Taking inspiration from Bitcoin's great design, NetCoin makes computational energy productive by embedding brute-force puzzles directly into network routing tasks.
+Netcoin is a blockchain that integrates Mycelium's decentralized IPv6 overlay network with a novel Proof of Network (PoN) consensus mechanism.
+Taking inspiration from Bitcoin's great design, Netcoin makes computational energy productive by embedding brute-force puzzles directly into network routing tasks.
 This creates a fair, energy-backed economy where tokens represent verified physical work, aligning with Jason Lowery's Softwar thesis of energy as strategic power.

 The system focuses exclusively on network infrastructure: participants earn NTC by contributing to global routing, with energy expenditure proven through puzzle-solving success.
 This establishes a self-sustaining decentralized network where security and utility scale with adoption.